 In a peer-reviewed study published in a JAMA Network Open, Hello Heart’s hypertension self-management program was clinically shown to reduce blood pressure.4 It also led to a 2X improvement in reducing blood pressure compared to other digital heart health options on the market.5

-What Else Can Employers Do to Support Cardiovascular Health Among Night Shift Employees
+What Else Can Organizations Do to Support Cardiovascular Health Among Night Shift Employees

 The Society for Human Resource Management (SHRM) recommends the following: